 Not enough bacon for you?
 Good.
 You’re my kind of person.
 And we can probably become good friends in bacon rehab once my bacontervention happens.

 Anyway.
 Once you fry up your bacon for one of the *AMAZINGGG* recipes above, ( 😉 ) you’re going to keep the fat to drizzle over top of the cauliflower.
 (No one said this recipe was going to be super duper healthy!)
 Meanwhile, clean and cut 2 heads of cauliflower into florets and arrange onto a foil lined, rimmed, baking sheet.

-Toss the cauliflower with the bacon fat then bake at 450 degrees for 20-25 minutes, or until the cauliflower is slightly browned and softened.Once cooked, add the cauliflower and roasted garlic cloves into a food processor.
+Toss the cauliflower with the bacon fat then roast at 450 degrees for 20-25 minutes, or until the cauliflower is slightly browned and softened.Once cooked, add the cauliflower and roasted garlic cloves into a food processor.
 Add in 1 1/4 C of chicken broth (I used low sodium), and salt and pepper to taste.
 Process until smooth (read as: destroy until your brain thinks this is mashed potatoes).

-Top with parsley and enjoy! 🙂
+Top with some freshly chopped parsley and enjoy! 🙂

 - 1 head of garlic

 - 1/4 C bacon fat (from 1 lb of cooked bacon)